KNOW YOUR LIQUID: BATCHED COCKTAILS

 BATCH & TAP

-If you're looking to add an exciting twist to your serves, frozen cocktails could be the addition your drinks menu needs.
+If your looking to add an exciting twist to your serves, frozen cocktails could be the addition your drinks menu needs.

 Mission impossible: quality cocktails in no time at all.
 In this modern day and age, no one likes to wait.
 We want it, and we want it NOW!